codazoda/notes/InterviewOutline.md

 		- What is wrong with the code in sample 1?

 		- What is wrong with the code in sample 2?

+	- What is a trigger?

+	- What is a transaction?

 - MongoDB